HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 | Indexed | 3 | ST 100(r12), r4 | Store r4 to the virtual memory address formed by adding 100 to r12 and selecting based on the upper two bits the segment register. "seg" field is 0, "dw" field is 0, "ofs" field is 100, r12 in "b" |
 | Indexed | 3 | ORH r5, 100( s1, r12) | OR r5 to the halfword content found at virtual memory address formed by adding 100 to r12 and segment register s1. "seg" field is one, "dw" field is 1, "ofs" field is 100, r12 in "b"  |

 The instruction described in the following chapter that use an operand encoding will refer to it with the name "operand".
 As shown above, the operand syntax controls how the parameters "opMode", "seg", "dw", "val", "a" and "b" are set in an instruction.
+For opMode zero, the subModes are encoded in the "seg" field.

 ### Instruction Operation Notation